onlabsorg/stilo/docs/plugins.md

 * A store object, inheriting from `olojs.stores.Empty` or any other of the `olojs.stores`.
-* A Server, which is a function that takes an `olojs.Environment` object and returns an server object with a `server.listen(port, callback)` method and a `server.close()` mehtod.
+* A Server, which is a function that takes an `olojs.Environment` object and returns a server object with a `server.listen(port, callback)` method and a `server.close()` mehtod.

 To get started with olojs programming, see [the olojs project on github](https://github.com/onlabsorg/olojs/blob/master/README.md).